tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 Ok, but the `Sprite3D` is centered, meaning that we need to **offset** the player 2D position by half of the width and half of the height of the sprite.

-Another thing is that the units of the 2D player position are in **pixels** and the units of the 3D world are in **meters**.
+Another thing to note is that the units of the 2D player position are in **pixels**, while the units of the 3D world are in **meters**.
 Luckily, the `Sprite3D` node has a property of `pixel_size`, which tells us how big in meters a single pixel is.

 ![](img/2DTranslate.png)

 ### The code
-Since these changes are quite big and the codelab will be quite long already, I won't go through the code in great detail.
+Since these changes are quite significant and the codelab will already be quite long, I won't go through the code in great detail.
 Here is the full `platforming_section.gd` script:

 ```GDScript
 extends Sprite3D